Alab-NII/mrc-heuristics/README.md

 ### Easy and Hard subsets for machine reading comprehension datasets

+#### Datasets

-This repository now has easy/hard question ids for the following datasets:
+This repository now has easy/hard question ids and annotation data for the following datasets:

 1. SQuAD (v1.1) [Rajpurkar et al., 2016]
 2. AddSent [Jia and Liang, 2017]